What does marshmallow root do for the body?

-Marshmallows are no mere fun food.
-In fact, they’re one of the earliest confections made from the root of the marshmallow plant, an herb of the mallow family which, no surprise, grows in marshes.
+Marshmallows are no mere fun food but one of humanities’ earliest confections.
+They originated from the root of the marsh-mallow plant, an herb of the mallow family which, no surprise, grows in marshes.
 Ancient Egyptians boiled and mixed the root with honey to create a dense, cake-like confection reserved for the gods and royalty.
 But the true value of the marshmallow was its medicinal qualities.
-The root contains a gel-like mucilage that was said to soothe sore throats, gastrointestinal inflammation, and stomach ulcers and, even, work as a laxative, among other qualities.
+The root contains a gel-like mucilage that was said to soothe sore throats, gastrointestinal inflammation, stomach ulcers and, even, work as a laxative, among other qualities.